aerorobotics/caltech-aerial-rgbt-dataset/motion_tracking/README.md

-We have 12 sequences for SLAM benchmearking.
-The calibration parameters including the instrinsics and extrinsics betweens sensors can be found in the "configs" folder, which are also the config files to run [VINS_Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion).
+We have 12 sequences for SLAM benchmarking.
+The calibration parameters including the instrinsics and extrinsics betweens sensors can be found in the `configs` folder, which are also the config files to run [VINS_Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion).
 The ground-truth poses are in [TUM format ](https://cvg.cit.tum.de/data/datasets/rgbd-dataset) and saved in the "ground_truth" folder.
 In the ground-truth poses, the start and end timestamps are there.
 We also list the start and duration time when playing the rosbag data:

 | Bag_Name                                   | bag_sart | bag_durr |
 | ------------------------------------------ | -------- | -------- |